Science Education

 Comprehensive Secondary Science-Teaching

 The Comprehensive Secondary Science Teaching major requires a minimum of 120 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements to complete the minimum of 120 hours.
-Because of the number of courses required for this major and course sequencing, it cannot be completed in eight semesters of normal work.
-It will require a longer time or additional work during summers.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 This major is intended for students who wish to teach at the secondary level in all areas of science (biology, chemistry and biochemistry, earth science, and physics).
-The program will lead to Iowa Department of Education endorsement in Basic Science (5-12), All Science (5-12), Biology (5-12), Chemistry (5-12), Earth Science (5-12), and Physics (5-12).
+The program will lead to Iowa Department of Education endorsement in Basic Science (5-12), All Science (5-12), and 3 out of the 4 endorsements Biology (5-12), Chemistry (5-12), Earth Science (5-12), and Physics (5-12).

 Biology: | ||